Why Ferns and Neurons Look the Same

 - Must cover a large configuration space

-- Through recursive operations
+- Through recursive, locally governed operations

 It's like asking why waves on different oceans look similar.
-Not because oceans evolved the same wave-making solution—waves just look like waves.
+Not because oceans evolved the same wave-making solution---waves just look like waves.

 The Symmetry